How to Improve Data Literacy in Your Team

 One problem with data, like tech, is it has a long learning curve.
 Add this to the sophisticated big data tools, and the lesser employees would want to use data.

 As an organization, use tools that make data easier to understand.
 The right tool helps in analyzing and interpreting data.
 Instead of creating a new tool, use everyday tools that employees are familiar with.
 When employees can easily handle data processing tools, they will be more inclined to learn about data and use it to generate insights.

 How would you know if your team is data literate?
 How do you uncover common data literacy shortcomings?
 It starts by conducting an assessment, even before your organizations figure out training and providing tools for data manipulation.

 Assessments help you figure out what needs improving.
 It also allows you to measure existing levels of data literacy programs before rolling out a new program.
-Besides, assessment not only helps you know where the gaps lie but also how much training is needed and what tools and resources you must put in place to help your team.
+Besides, assessment helps you know where the gaps lie, how much training is needed, and what tools and resources you must put to help everyone on your team chat.